 Your credit report is the second part of investigating a negative credit history since it’s the document that includes the negative details.
 Consumers in the U.S. are entitled to a free credit report every year.
 You can get your free reports from the three major credit bureaus – Equifax, Experian, and TransUnion – through AnnualCreditReport.com.
 Otherwise, you can purchase a credit report from the credit bureaus or myFICO.com.

 Accurate negative details can stay on your credit report for up to seven years (or 10 years for bankruptcy).
-If the information causing your negative credit history is inaccurate, you can dispute that information with the credit bureau to have it removed.
+If the information blemishing your credit history is inaccurate, you can dispute that information with the credit bureau to have it removed.

 You might be able to remove negative things from your credit history with a pay-for-delete or goodwill letter.
 The former is a request to remove negative information in exchange for payment and the latter is a request to remove negative items as a matter of goodwill.
 Businesses do not have to remove accurate negative information from your credit report as long as those items are within the credit reporting time limit.
 Even paying a delinquent account doesn’t change the fact that you were once delinquent.